emiliom/cso-api/README.md

 REST endpoint: https://api.communitysnowobs.org/observations

+See the Jupyter Notebook [CSOobservationsAPI_demo.ipynb](https://github.com/communitysnowobs/cso-api/blob/master/notebooks/CSOobservationsAPI_demo.ipynb) for a demonstration of effective use of the `observations` API in Python.

 ### API Parameters

 - `bbox`: Bounding box to return results from, specified by `<west,north,east,south>` edges in that order.
 Takes precedence over region.
 Longitude ranges from -180° to 180°.
 Example: `-120,45,-110,40`.
 Default: `None`.